Learning to Optimise Climate Sensor Placement using a Transformer: Experiment

 Training is performed over 200 epochs with an initial learning rate of $10^{-4}$ and a decay rate of $0.99$ applied to both the actor and critic networks, following reported values in \cite{wu2021learning}.
 Leveraging the computational power of 4 Tesla A100 GPUs, the average training time for each epoch is around 30 minutes.
 The Pytorch-based source code and pre-trained models related to this study can be accessed on Gitlab \footnote{The source code and instructions can be obtained from https://git.niwa.co.nz/rl-group/spp-transformer-ac}.

+\textbf{Competing algorithms}.
+The DL-based methods we propose and evaluate in this study include the \textit{Tran-mask swap} and \textit{Tran-swap}.
+The former, `Tran-mask swap', include the mask introduced in Eq.~\ref{eq:mask}.
+The latter, only permits swap actions performed over two distinct locations from $\mathcal{Q}$ and $\mathcal{P}$, respectively.

-\textbf{Baseline algorithms}.
-In our experiment, we compare our proposed method with two baseline algorithms, Stochastic Search and Context Distance Search \cite{andersson2022active}, to conduct a comprehensive performance evaluation.
+In our experiment, we compare our proposed method with two baseline algorithms, Stochastic Search and Context Distance Search \cite{andersson2022active}.
 Stochastic Search randomly selects and moves a pair of sensor locations in each of its 1,000 iterations, ultimately returning the best solution with the lowest Mean Absolute Error (MAE).
 Conversely, Context Distance Search employs a heuristic strategy aiming to maximize the collective distances amongst sensors.
 This is crucial as it broadens coverage and minimizes redundancy, potentially leading to more efficient data collection and better environmental monitoring.
 This algorithm exhaustively traverses all possible configurations to find the solution with the maximum sensor separation.
-Comparing these baseline algorithms with our method provides valuable insights into each approach's relative strengths and weaknesses in tackling the sensor placement problem.
+Comparing these baseline algorithms with our method provides valuable insights into each approach's relative strengths and weaknesses in tackling SPP.

+All methods, including two baselines, are tested over 1000 randomly generated problem instances.
+These instances represent different scenarios of the sensor placement solutions, allowing us to assess the performance of the methods in a variety of situations to understand their general applicability.